-No city in the United States currently has enough shelter beds to house all the men, women, and children who will need them tonight.
+No city in the United States has enough shelter beds for everyone who needs them.
 Consequently, communities work to increase the number and improve the quality of the shelter beds that are available.
 Providing medical and support services in shelters is a hallmark of the HCH model of care.
 Learn insights below.